My name is Jonathan and I like magic.

 In fact, the only thing that determines whether your startup succeeds or fails is you.
 Your tenacity.
 Your focus.
 Your dogged determination to carry on through the rejection, muck and crap and dark times.

 But here’s something else I know.
-When you build something people love, find product/market fit, and those numbers start to go up to the right, it kinda feels magic.
+When you build something people love, find product/market fit, and those numbers start to go up to the right, it kinda feels like magic.
 In part because the thing you’ve just spent every waking moment on is actually alive in the world, breathing on its own for the first time.
 And also because all those people who believed in you – both inside and outside the company – finally see what you see.

 That’s the magic I’m talking about.
 And it’s that magic that I love.
 And now I get to play a different part in helping founders find their magic.
 And it’s why I love what I do.